alsgregory/FADE/docs/source/ensemble_da.rst

 .. math:: p(f_{t_{k}}|Y_{t_{1}},...,Y_{t_{k}}) \approx \sum_{i=1}^{N}w_{t_{k}}^{i}\delta(f_{t_{k}} - f_{t_{k}}^{i}).

-To compute one step of the sequential importance sampling weight update in FADE, given a list of coordinates and a corresponding list of observations, the following commands can be used:
+To compute one step of the sequential importance sampling weight update in FADE, given a list of `coordinates` and a corresponding list of `observations`, the following commands can be used:

 .. code::